Definition of posh in English:

 - Its a settee, occasionally a couch if we're feeling posh.

 early 20th century: perhaps from slang posh, denoting a dandy.
-There is no evidence to support the folk etymology that posh is formed from the initials of port out starboard home (referring to the practice of using the more comfortable accommodations, out of the heat of the sun, on ships between England and India).
+There is no evidence to support the folk etymology that posh is formed from the initials of port out starboard home (referring to the more comfortable accommodation, out of the heat of the sun, on ships between England and India).

 - Example sentences